elatov/elatov.github.io/_posts/2014-05-27-migrate-from-wordpress-to-jekyll.md

 	https://github.com/moxz1/uploads/raw/master/2012/03/esxtop_latency.png

-Now we can use the followig to point all the image links to the github repository:
+Now we can use the following to point all the image links to the github repository:

 	elatov@kmac:~$cat conv-html-url-to-md.py
 	import fileinput